maxim-top/im.gitbook/quick-start/server-api-quick-start.md

 *   API description

     Send a notification to a specific target, means PUSH to everyone in APP.
-You can also use /Alias/PushToken/User ID as a tag to Push.
+You can also use Tag/Alias/PushToken/User ID to Push.
 *   Request description

     Http method: `POST` Resource path: `/push/notify`